Tracymbone/personal_gallery/readme.md

 ## Project Link

-you can view this project by clincking this link https://mbonetracygallery.herokuapp.com/
+you can view this project by clicking this link [personal_gallery](https://mbonetracygallery.herokuapp.com/)

 ## Running